Your query returned no results. Please change your search criteria and try again.

 In addition to contributing to the growth of the Locarno Film Festival, she also lives and breathes cinema on an institutional level, having served for eight years as a member of the Film department in the Federal Office of Culture in Berne.
 Since 2012 she's also been part of the Federal Commission of Cinema (CFC).

 In 2017 she worked alongside Artistic Director Carlo Chatrian as Deputy Artistic Director of the Locarno Festival, while also managing Locarno Pro.
-She maintains the latter post to this day, having also been appointed as Director of the Ticino Film Commission.
+Former director of the Ticino Film Commission, she has been a member of the Board of Directors and of the Executive Board since 2022 and was elected Vice-Chairman of the Board in April 2023.